- August 13, 2019

 Listed below are some toothpaste options you should consider.

 Want a brighter smile?
 There are a variety of options of toothpaste that contain ingredients that can lessen the appearance of stains on your teeth.
 Hydrogen peroxide and carbamide peroxide are common whitening agents, as well as baking soda and activated charcoal.

 Want fresher breath?
 Proper brushing to remove odor-causing bacteria is the most effective way to prevent bad breath.
 But there are a variety of flavors from which to pick to give your breath a fresh scent.
 Pick from mint, cinnamon, bubble gum and fruity flavors to name a few.
 Some types of toothpastes even contain mouthwash.

 When dentin, the layer of tooth below the enamel, is exposed, brushing teeth can be painful.
 If you experience this issue, pick a toothpaste formulated especially for sensitive teeth.
+MI Paste is a great brand that we support for sensitive teeth.
 Look for an option that contains potassium nitrate, which helps block the pain caused by contact, and stannous fluoride, which help strengthen teeth.

 Best Natural Toothpaste Brand